Dry Eye Treatment Can Relieve Your Uncomfortable Symptoms

 Itchy, red, or sensitive eyes can make everyday life more difficult.
 Although many patients think that over-the-counter eye drops are the solution to many of their problems, this is not the case.
 If you suffer from dry eyes, you need a professional diagnosis in order to receive the most effective treatment and achieve relief from your symptoms for good.

 Drs.
-Howard M. Levin, Vincent M. Imbrogno, and Ravinder Sabherwal can determine the cause of your dry eyes and prescribe a treatment that helps reduce symptoms such as redness and sensitivity.
+Howard M. Levin, Vincent M. Imbrogno, Ravinder Sabherwal and Emily Washek can determine the cause of your dry eyes and prescribe a treatment that helps reduce symptoms such as redness and sensitivity.
 Our Erie, PA, practice has several dry eye treatment options available, allowing our doctors to prescribe a solution that best fits your needs.

 What Is Dry Eye?